agysin22/Fun-with-KGLW-API/README.md

-# Fun-with-KGLW-API
+# King-Gizzard-Stats
-Analyzing data from the King Gizzard and the Lizard Wizard API
+Analyzing data from the King Gizzard and the Lizard Wizard API and other public sources